manyueqwq/nai-auto-script/README.md

 $ /usr/bin/nvidia-smi
 ```

-[4] If they all shows up, you are all done.
+[4] Run `chmod +x ./auto.sh` under the program folder.

-[5] Check the command list to learn how to use this script.
+[5] You are all done!
+Check the command list to learn how to use this script.

 #### [6] !!Importent: Buy me a cup of coffee ( :